marcopagliarulo/Bodiless-JS/Components/Navigation/Upgrade.md

-# Bodiless Navigation Upgrade
+# Bodiless Navigation Upgrade Guide

-This documentation is applicable only if you have used older versions of Menu/BurgerMenu from @bodiless/organisms & Breadcrumbs from @bodiless-components.
+This documentation is applicable only if you have used older versions of `Menu`/`BurgerMenu` from `@bodiless/organisms` and Breadcrumbs from `@bodiless/components`.
 The examples provided for the **new** state are applicable.

-# Bodiless Navigation Upgrade Guide

 ## Updating Menu

 There is no need to separate between a `SimpleMenu` and a `MegaMenu`.
 We can import `asBodilessMenu()` from `@bodiless/navigation`.
 It may be extended with any type of submenus and comes with no submenus configured by default.

 Here is an **old** example of the menu: